wp-plugins/delete-me/readme.txt

 Contributors: cmc3215
 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=L5VY6QDSAAZUL
 Tags: delete, user delete, delete profile, delete own account, unregister, user unregister, unsubscribe, user unsubscribe, user management, multisite
-Requires: WordPress 3.5.1+, PHP 5.2.4+
 Requires at least: 3.5.1
 Tested up to: 3.5.1
 Stable tag: 1.4
 License: GPL2 http://www.gnu.org/licenses/gpl-2.0.html

-Allow specific WordPress roles to delete themselves.
+Allow users with specific WordPress roles to delete themselves from the `Users -> Your Profile` subpanel or anywhere Shortcodes can be used.

 == Description ==

-Allow specific WordPress roles to delete themselves on the `Users -> Your Profile` subpanel or on any Post or Page using the Shortcode `[plugin_delete_me /]`.
+Allow users with specific WordPress roles to delete themselves from the `Users -> Your Profile` subpanel or anywhere Shortcodes can be used using the Shortcode `[plugin_delete_me /]`.
 Settings for this plugin are found on the `Settings -> Delete Me` subpanel.
 Multisite and Network Activation supported.

 **How it works:**